A client reviewing an environmental compliance report with an environmental consultant

 The Components of an Environmental Compliance Report

 Environmental compliance reporting can easily be put off or forgotten.
-Often, site managers just have too much on their plates.
+Often, site managers just have too many activities on their plates.
 However, not taking care of environmental compliance can expose your company to financial liability.
-It can also endanger staff, or even threaten business continuity.
+It can also endanger staff or even threaten business continuity.
+Below, we explain why compliance is so vital.
+We also recap several common types of environmental compliance reports.
+You should be completing these reports regularly.
+Doing so will protect your facilities, operations, and property from liability and promote sustainability.
+We’ll even provide you with a great tool for alleviating your compliance reporting headaches.
+Let’s get started.

 Environmental Compliance Reports Are Vital: Here’s Why